mattermost/docs/source/manage/logging.rst

 .. tip::

     - From Mattermost v9.3, system admins can configure advanced logging options in the System Console using multi-line JSON by going to **Environment > Logging**.
     - Alternatively, admins can configure advanced logging within the ``AdvancedLoggingJSON`` section of the ``config.json`` file using multi-line JSON or escaped JSON as a string.
+    - Mattermost Team Edition customers can output audit log records to the console or a file.

 Advanced logging options can be configured to: